ministryofjustice/data-and-analytics-engineering/src/content/blog/posts/github-one-stop-shop.md

 [![Excalidraw Examples](images/github-one-stop-shop.excalidraw.png)](https://excalidraw.com/#url=https://raw.githubusercontent.com/ministryofjustice/data-and-analytics-engineering/add-github-blog/src/content/blog/posts/images/github-one-stop-shop.excalidraw.png)

-The article includes recommendations on how to use these tools as of February 2024.
+The post includes recommendations on how to use these tools as of February 2024.
 For more detailed and up-to-date instructions, please refer to the links provided.

 # But first, why store everything in GitHub?